About Dorothy C. Goodwin School

 Welcome to Dorothy C. Goodwin Elementary School!

-Greetings and welcome to the Goodwin website which we hope is helpful to you as you learn more about our learning community that supports 182 students, pre-kindergarten through grade four.
-We are a diverse community near the University of Connecticut with twenty different languages represented by our students and families.
+Greetings and welcome to the Goodwin website which we hope is helpful to you as you learn more about our learning community that supports nearly 180 students, pre-kindergarten through grade four.
+We are a diverse community near the University of Connecticut with over twenty different languages represented by our students and families.
 Our neighborhood school has a rich legacy of best-supporting all students in their academic, artistic, social/emotional, and physical progress.
 Students are supported by caring, talented staff members in developmentally appropriate programs and classes.
 We are a 2015 U.S. Department of Education Blue Ribbon School in acknowledgment of our high-yield instructional practices and academic achievement and growth.
 In 2018, the Connecticut Association of Schools recognized Goodwin for Exemplary School Climate Practices.
 And in 2019, the CSDE shared that we were a School of Distinction.

 21st Century Skills

 Goodwin School embraces the importance of 21st Century Skills which give students a voice, choice, and agency in learning, service, and play.
-Students participate in project-based learning units and are provided opportunities to participate in various clubs and activities including optional "lunch and learn" where students can explore robotics and other science, technology, engineering, and mathematics (STEM) related topics.
+Students participate in project-based learning units and are provided opportunities to participate in various clubs and activities where students can explore robotics and other science, technology, engineering, and mathematics (STEM) related topics.

 Who is Dorothy C. Goodwin?

 The greatest satisfactions in life come out of doing something useful for somebody other than yourself. - D. C. Goodwin